-The University of Nottingham, along with a number of other UK Universities, has been selected by the Home Office to participate in a Tier 4 visa pilot scheme.
-The scheme offers several important advantages for students applying for a Tier 4 visa to study on a Masters degree course (MA, MA (by Research), MSc, MSc (by Research), MRes, LLM, MPA, MPH, Med, MArch and MBA) which lasts 13 months or less (excluding the duration of any pre-sessional course) starting in September 2018.
+The University of Nottingham, along with a small number of other UK Universities, has been selected by the Home Office to participate in a Tier 4 visa pilot scheme.
+The scheme offers several important advantages for students applying for a Tier 4 visa to study on a Masters degree course (MA, MA (by Research), MSc, MSc (by Research), MRes, LLM, MPA, MPH, Med, MArch and MBA) which lasts 13 months or less (excluding the duration of any pre-sessional course).

 - You will be granted six months additional leave to remain in the UK after your course end date (as stated on your CAS) which will be helpful if you wish to stay on in the UK to look for work or to attend your graduation ceremony.
 It is also helpful if you intend to study a further degree in the UK after completion of your Masters as you can use this additional time to extend your visa from inside the UK (provided you meet the Tier 4 rules).
 Even if you do not intend to stay in the UK, the additional time will give you longer to make any final preparations prior to your departure if required.